-Repair Category 2 Notes The garage building is of rudimentary construction and will require ongoing attention in future.
-Further checks shall be made with regard to the roof panel sheeting in the regard of any asbestos type sheeting.
-Further advice from a specialist should be sought as appropriate.
+Repair Category 1 Notes The shed is of rudimentary construction which will require ongoing attention and maintenance in future.
+Further checks should be made with regard to any asbestos content of materials prior to works to the roof in future.